“The way to gain a good reputation is to endeavor to be what you desire to appear.”

 Here are a few of the little things you might be doing that could be ruining your career.

 1. Exuding sloppiness.
 Does your workspace look like the aftermath of a nuclear holocaust?
 A disorganized, cluttered desk creates the impression that you have sloppy work habits and can’t keep on top of things.

 Do your clothes look like you’ve slept in them?
 An unkempt appearance sends the message that you are either too lazy to pick up an iron or you simply don’t care.

-Maintaining a tidy and organized work area and a professional appearance will do wonders to clean up your damaged reputation.
+Maintaining a tidy and organized work area and a professional appearance will do wonders to clean up your damaged or bad reputation.

 2. Doing the bare minimum.
 Every office has its clock-watchers—the ones who can never be found before starting time and leave at five o’clock sharp.
 No matter how busy the office is, their breaks are a top priority.
 They are unavailable to work overtime or take extra shifts.
 And they avoid tasks that are not part of their job description.

 Technically, these individuals aren’t doing anything wrong.
 They are working during their assigned working hours—but they are unwilling to go the proverbial extra mile.
 And amongst their bosses and co-workers they are creating a lasting, negative impression—one that will greatly hamper their career.

 Do you find yourself staring at the clock, getting ready to leave five minutes before quitting time, and dropping everything to take your coffee break?
 These seemingly benign actions may be earning you a bad reputation.

 3. Moaning.
 Perpetually complaining, badmouthing co-workers, or having a negative attitude can kill staff morale and poison an office’s atmosphere.
 These employees are likely to require removal—and this equates to either a dead-end position or the end of the unemployment line.